Reloaded-Project/Reloaded-III/docs/Mods/Libraries/Merged-File-Cache/Implementation-Details.md

 | `Remove`             | Removes a cache entry with the specified cache key.                        | `CacheFileKey key`                   |
 | `Clear`              | Removes all cache entries.                                                 | -                                    |
 | `RemoveExpiredItems` | Removes all stale cache entries based on the expiration duration.          | -                                    |

+!!! note "Files obtained from the cache are `read-only`."

+    Do not modify any file returned by `TryGet`.

 ## Usage Example